 We place a strong emphasis on the development of basic skills – skills that are necessary for lifelong learning.

 Each year group has a set of ‘non-negotiable’ basic skills that are taught and expected to be applied.
 All children have daily phonics lessons until they are secure in their knowledge.
 We use Essential Letters and Sounds which is a Systematic Synthetic Phonics programme.
 Phonics is taught separately from the Learning Challenge Curriculum.

 In order for children to know about their locality, community and heritage, some of our Learning Challenges are very specific to Hereford.

-We make use of the local area and local people to bring the learning alive.
-We have specific whole school challenges linked to national events.
-The Diamond Jubilee and Olympics last summer provided excellent opportunities for different Learning Challenges.
+We use the local area and people to bring learning alive.
+We have specific whole-school challenges linked to national events.
+The Diamond Jubilee, Platinum Jubilee and Olympics have previously provided excellent opportunities for different Learning Challenges.

 At the end of each Learning Challenge, children celebrate the learning journey they have been on.
 When possible, we invite families in to share this learning celebration.